 Standard ITAD insurance offerings include indemnity for fines and penalties related to a data breach, covering loss of equipment and legal fees related to defense of data breach claims.
 There are unlimited options beyond that… but what do you really need?

 Data breach insurance is a good basic box to check when looking for an ITAD provider.
 But there are many other aspects to your data security and the ITAD process that are more important.

 Focus on the big picture

 How much insurance coverage can repair the damage of a major data breach? $5 million? $10 million?
 The fact is, in the event of a major data breach, $10 million in insurance will do nothing to fix your reputation.

 Insurance isn’t a panacea.
 Don’t go for the provider that touts the biggest ITAD insurance policy.
 Instead, check that box and move on to what security measures and environmental safeguards a potential ITAD provider offers.

-- How are the provider’s facilities secured?
+- How ais the provider’s facilities secured?
 Are there multiple levels of security?

-- What standards are used for HDD screening and wiping?
+- What standards are used for Hard Disk Drive (HDD) screening, overwriting and wiping?

-- What do they do with HDD that fail the screening and wiping process?
+- What does the provider do with HDD that fail the screening and wiping process?